-The following table sets forth information as of March 15, 2017 regarding the (A) beneficial ownership of Common Shares, which includes OP units and vested LTIP units in our operating partnership as if each unit were redeemed for one Common Share, by (i) each person known to us to be the beneficial owner of more than 5% of the outstanding Common Shares, (ii) our Named Executive Officers, (iii) our trustees and (iv) all of our trustees and Named Executive Officers as a group and (B) beneficial ownership of subordinated performance units, which may become voluntarily convertible by the holder into OP units if (1) the applicable lockup has expired, (2) certain performance thresholds for the year ended December 31, 2017 relating to the properties to which such units relate are achieved, and (3) notice of conversion is submitted by such holder on or prior to December 1st of a given year.
+The following table sets forth information as of March 15, 2018 regarding the (A) beneficial ownership of Common Shares, which includes OP units and vested LTIP units in our operating partnership as if each unit were redeemed for one Common Share, by (i) each person known to us to be the beneficial owner of more than 5% of the outstanding Common Shares, (ii) our Named Executive Officers, (iii) our trustees and trustee nominees and (iv) all of our trustees, trustee nominees and Named Executive Officers as a group and (B) beneficial ownership of subordinated performance units, which may become voluntarily convertible by the holder into OP units if (1) the applicable lockup has expired, (2) certain performance thresholds for the year ended December 31, 2018 relating to the properties to which such units relate are achieved, and (3) notice of conversion is submitted by such holder on or prior to December 1st of a given year.
 Upon satisfaction of the foregoing conditions, conversions into OP units will become effective on the immediately succeeding January 1st (the "conversion date") and will convert based upon a formula utilizing cash available for distribution, or CAD, for the immediately trailing fiscal year prior to the conversion date.
-For more information, see Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Equity Transactions" in our Annual Report on Form 10-K for the year ended December 31, 2016.
-Accordingly, the number of OP units into which a subordinated performance unit is convertible as of March 15, 2017 is not determinable for conversions made by subordinated performance unitholders on or prior to December 1, 2017 to be effective on January 1, 2018.
-If such subordinated performance units were convertible into OP units as of January 1, 2017 based on historical financial information for the year ended December 31, 2016 (as 2017 data is not yet available), we estimate that each subordinated performance unit would on average hypothetically convert into 1.41 OP units as of January 1, 2017.
-This hypothetical conversion is calculated by dividing the average CAD per subordinated performance unit by 110% of the CAD per OP unit for the year ended December 31, 2016.
-This estimate is provided for illustrative purposes only and the actual number of OP units into which a series of subordinated performance units will become convertible may vary significantly from these estimates and will depend upon the applicable conversion penalty and the actual CAD of our OP units and the actual CAD of the series of subordinated performance units seeking to be converted in the one-year period ending prior to conversion.
+For more information, including information about conversions that became effective on January 1, 2018, see Note 15 to the Company's Consolidated Financial Statements in our annual report on Form 10-K for the year ended December 31, 2017.
+The number of OP units into which a subordinated performance unit is convertible as of March 15, 2018 is not yet determinable for conversions made by subordinated performance unitholders on or prior to December 1, 2018 to be effective on January 1, 2019.